thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-04-16-james-coupe-continous-integration-art-toolkit.markdown

 > The museum is… not so much the space for the representation of art history as a machine to produce and stage the new art of today—in other words, to produce "today” as such.
 In this sense, the museum produces, for the first time, the effect of presence, of looking alive.<br><span class='quotee'>— Boris Groys, On The New</span>

-During my [2020 Synthetic Media residency](/blog/welcoming-new-residents-synthetic-media/) at Thoughtworks Arts I began developing a new work *Birds of the British Empire* that explores the linkages between historical, colonial archives and the training sets used in machine learning.
+During my [2020 Synthetic Media residency](/blog/welcoming-new-residents-synthetic-media/) at ThoughtWorks Arts I began developing a new work *Birds of the British Empire* that explores the linkages between historical, colonial archives and the training sets used in machine learning.

 {% include image file='birds-of-british-empire.jpg'
    class='no-border'